JRC-COMBINE/cmda/README.md

 # CMDA

-**CMDA** is a Python module for analysing continuous monitoring data.
+**CMDA** is a Python package developed for time series data research, including temporal data importing, preprocessing, and feature extraction for further analysis.

 This tool has been developed by ***Joint Research Center for Computational Biomedicine (JRC-COMBINE)***, a joint venture of RWTH Aachen University, and funded by ***Bayer AG***.